🌙

 The late Hal Finney

-Satoshi had a deep respect for Hal Finney, Szabo's good friend
+Satoshi respected Hal Finney, Szabo's friend

 "I'd like to hear some specific criticisms of the code.
 To me it looks like an impressive job, although I'd wish for more comments.
 Now I've mostly studied the init, main, script and a bit of net modules.
 This is some powerful machinery."